 Overall, it’s imperative we act quickly as dogs often only have hours before they are euthanized.
 Unfortunately, many shelters in the south still use a gas chamber to euthanize dogs, which is inhumane and causes a painful death.
 Again, every dog saved makes room for another left in the shelter.

 This group was started in an effort to help the overpopulation of dogs in the South.
 Double Dog Rescue was named to honor Laurie’s dog, Lily, and Chey’s dog, Lincoln.
 Both dogs passed away in 2006 and are represented in the logo.

 Ten Years Later

-Both Chey and Laurie have taken a leave of absence.
+Both Chey and Laurie have taken a leave of absence from rescue.
 Laurie is a School Psychologist and is now raising a family.
-Chey left the corporate world to start her own business in Marketing, Advertising, and Graphic Design.
-Thanks to the stellar group of volunteers we have accumulated over the years, Double Dog Rescue is headed up by Jean Forsyth and key players Michelle Desiano, Kathy Dymersky, Carrie Houghton, and Cindy Palmer.
+Chey became a freelance Art Director/Graphic Designer which required extra time to accumulate clients.
+Thanks to the stellar group of volunteers we have accumulated over the years, Double Dog Rescue is headed up by Jean Forsyth and key players Michelle Desiano, Carrie Houghton, and Cindy Palmer.